yasminek-g/DH-500/README.md

 ## Setup

-Most notebooks run on Colab, with necessary installations included in the notebooks.
+All notebooks run on Colab, with necessary installations included in the notebooks.

 ## References
 C. P. Walker, D. S. Schiff, and K. J. Schiff, "Merging AI Incidents Research with Political Misinformation Research: Introducing the Political Deepfakes Incidents Database," in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 38, no. 21, pp. 23053–23058, Mar.
 2024. doi: 10.1609/aaai.v38i21.30349.